wcampos5/wcampos5-notes/Personal/Learning/Python/Repetition Structures (Loop).md

 Reference - While[^2]
 Reference - Break |Continue[^3]
 ***
+#python
 #### For and While

 ===For===
+#for
 Using iterable
 Used when we do know previously the repetition times.
 Also, used to loop through an object.
-(Iteravel/finite)
+(Iterable/finite)

 >[!example] Print vowels in upper case
 ```python